asfadmin/Discovery-SearchAPI/cloudformation/README.md

     --output=text
 ```

+There's no way to automatically delete tagged images though lifecycle policies (unless you already know their name).
+Someone will have to jump in and delete old tags once in a while, from each registry.
+Untagged images are deleted automatically if there's too many, so this will take a while to fill up.

 #### single-deploy-github-user.yml

 This sets up a user with minimal permissions to create SearchAPI stacks from.
 We use this user in GitHub to automate stacks when branches are created.